shivamabrol/vis-class/README.md

 --------Project 1 update-------
-Copied all the data for Hamilton county and visualization 1 is working by EOD today I'd like to finish up with the stacked data implementation of all the polutants.
+Downloaded all the data for Hamilton county and visualization 1 is working by EOD today I'd like to finish up with the stacked data implementation of all the polutants.